imedan/brew_builder/README.md

 # Demo Notebook

 The demo notebook can be used and run on your own machine.
-Within this repository, if you would like to look at the demo with the interactive cells used for searching the database and editing recipes, follow this [link](https://imedan.github.io/brew_builder/brew_builder_demo.html) to displace the notebook as an html
+Within this repository, if you would like to look at the demo with the interactive cells used for searching the database and editing recipes, follow this [link](https://imedan.github.io/brew_builder/brew_builder_demo.html) to displace the notebook as an html.
+As a note, any edits in the interactive cells in the html file have no effect on the outputs.
+To actually use the interactive widgets (and see changes in outputs), you can to run the Jupyter Noteook.